Visyond/website-hugo/site/content/solutions/banking.md

         title: SHARE PRESENTATIONS
     image: /img/Share Project.png
     link: /features/selective-sharing/
-    title: Share Only What Collaborators Or Clients Need To See
+    title: Share Only What Each Stakeholder Has To See
   - descr: >-
       Compare multiple scenarios with a few clicks.
 Visyond will instantly build an interactive chart which you can easily modify right there at the